Hexen II: Hammer of Thyrion 1.4.3

 -heapsize N Heapsize (memory to allocate, in KB)

--fsaa N Enable N sample anti-aliasing (N: 0,2,4) (can also be
+-fsaa N Enable N sample anti-aliasing (N: 0,2,4) (can

-set from the menu)
+also be set from the menu)

 -sync | -vsync Enable syncing with monitor refresh (GL, Nvidia)

 the default format.
-RGBA lightmaps are required for
+RGBA lightmaps are required

 old format that hexen2 originally used and it is